 - 1. Vent pipe penetration: - a.
 Cut a hole for the vent pipe.
-For either combustible or non-combustible construction, size the vent pipe hole at least 0.4" larger than the vent pipe diameter: - 7" hole for 6" PP and PVC - 9" hole for 8" PP and PVC - b.
-Insert a galvanized metal thimble in the vent pipe hole as shown in Figure 35, page 41. - 2.
+For either combustible or noncombustible construction, size the vent pipe hole at least 0.4" larger than the vent pipe diameter: - 7" hole for 6" PVC - 9" hole for 8" PVC - b.
+Insert a galvanized metal thimble in the vent pipe hole as shown in Figure 33. - 2.
 Use metal cover plates at wall penetrations. - 3.
 Follow all local codes for isolation of vent pipe when passing through floors or walls. - 4.
 Seal exterior openings thoroughly with exterior caulk.

-Figure 22 DIRECT EXHAUST - Sidewall - termination assembly - all parts by installer
+Figure 20 DIRECT EXHAUST - Sidewall -